heloineto/blip-extension-template/README.md

     <!-- TODO! -->

     9.4.
-Add script to change the extension's prefix
+Add script to create a `appsettings.development.json` and change the extension's prefix

+    9.5.
+Add code language detector

 Note: To keep the project's root folder clean, transform the configuration files with few lines into keys on `package.json`.
 Example: The file `.lint-staged.config.cjs` can be a `lint-staged` key on `package.json`.